kasunsjc/k8s-lab/minikube-lab/README.md

-# Multi-Node Minikube Lab Setup
+# 🔷 Multi-Node Minikube Lab Setup

-This lab provides a multi-node Kubernetes development environment using Minikube.
-The setup script is compatible with both macOS and Linux operating systems.
+This lab provides a powerful multi-node Kubernetes development environment using Minikube.
+The automated setup script is compatible with both macOS and Linux operating systems, giving you a production-like Kubernetes experience on your local machine in minutes.

-## Prerequisites
+## 📋 Prerequisites

-### For macOS
+### 🍎 For macOS

 - macOS operating system
 - [Homebrew](https://brew.sh/) package manager
 - Docker Desktop installed and running

-### For Linux
+### 🐧 For Linux

 - Linux operating system (Ubuntu, Debian, CentOS, etc.)
 - Docker installed and running
 - `sudo` privileges (for installing dependencies)
 - `curl` installed

-## Setup Instructions
+## 🚀 Setup Instructions

 1. Make the setup script executable: